zax-xyz/Messenger-Heart-Reactions/README.md

 ### Mobile

-Why is it different on mobile (the other two are the same as desktop)
+Why are they different on mobile (heart-eyes is the same as desktop)

 ![The 'growing heart' reaction on mobile](img/mobile.jpg)